cc795/cc795.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello, Welcome to my personal website!
+Hello, welcome to my personal website!

-I am Can Cui, an Assistant Profesor in the Institute of Deep Space Exploration at Nanjing University.
+I am `Can Cui`, an Assistant Profesor in the Institute of Deep Space Exploration at Nanjing University.
 Before that, I recieved my bacholer degree from Pennslvania State University (2010-2014), Master degree from IoA Cambridge University (2014-2015), and PhD from Shanghai Astronomical Observatory (2016-2020).
 Then, I was a postdoc at DAMTP Cambridge (2020-2023) and University of Toronto (2023-2024).

 My research focuses on `protoplanetary disks` and `planet formation` using numerical simulations and analytical theory.